 When we explain a problem and a proposed solution, sometimes He answers yes, sometimes no. Often He withholds an answer, not for lack of concern, but because He loves us—perfectly.
 He wants us to apply truths He has given us.
 For us to grow, we need to trust our ability to make correct decisions.
 We need to do what we feel is right.

-I genuinely know and care about every one of my students individually, even the ones with attitude that I want to bop on the head.
+I genuinely know and care about every one of my students individually.
+Yes, even the ones with attitude that I want to bop on the head.

 Moses 1:39 says,

 For behold, this is my work and my glory—to bring to pass the immortality and eternal life of man.

 Note that it’s brining about the eternal life of man.
 Singular.
 The Lord wants each one of us to succeed, individually.

 My goal is not only to teach them this year’s material, but to fill in holes if they missed concepts in the past.

 If a student comes into my classroom with misinformation or having failed math in the past, I don’t toss them out of my classroom.
 I don’t deem them unworthy of instruction.

 It’s the opposite!
 I spend extra time with that student, correcting their misunderstandings and filling in gaps of knowledge.